mrlegowatch/GarageStorageSwift/README.md

 ```swift
     try garage.delete(myPerson)
 ```
-To delete all objects of a given class, use:
+To delete all objects of a given type, use:
 ```swift
     garage.deleteAll(Person.self)
 ```